 Beyond the game on the field, the Famous Idaho Potato Bowl’s goal is to positively impact the Treasure Valley, the City of Boise and the State of Idaho.
-The Bowl has a lean staff of three full-time members, but a dynamic board of directors and council comprised of business and community leaders.
+The Bowl has a lean staff of two full-time members, but a dynamic board of directors and council comprised of business and community leaders.
 During the timeframe of the Bowl, the number of volunteers grows to more than 200 – all focused on coordinating the most entertaining match-up possible while supporting the community.

 Every year, the Bowl provides the platform for several important events to inspire the positive impact of an athlete’s humanitarian efforts, including:

-THE NATIONAL FOOTBALL FOUNDATION AWARDS DINNER
+THE NATIONAL FOOTBALL FOUNDATION AWARDS